goldsam120/goldsam120/README.md

 I code a lot. :smiley:

-I'm currently working on Learn-Code, and header.js.
+I'm currently working on Learn-Code, my game, and Pressing.

 Just keep in ming this is my new account, and my old one was made some time ago.
 I've been programming for a very long time.